seanchai96/iot/README.md

 # iot
-Application for R77 Office Space Utilisation
+IoT system that tracks Office Space Utilisation at R77

 ## IoT system that tracks Office Space Utilisation at R77